What’s the difference between a fixed vs. adjustable-rate mortgage?

 Best fit: Fixed-rate mortgage

 Why: With a long-term stay in mind, they want predictable payments and a stable budget.
-A fixed rate gives them peace of mind, year after year.
+A fixed rate helps to give them peace of mind, year after year.

 The frequent mover

-Profile: Nina is a corporate strategist who relocates every three to five years.
+Profile: Nina is a corporate strategist who relocates every 3 to 5 years.
 She’s buying a condo she doesn’t plan to keep long.

 Best fit: ARM